 The Sir Simon Milton Foundation was formally established in June 2012 out of the Westminster City Council’s response to the Government’s austerity programme.
 When Sir Simon Milton, pioneering leader of the Council died in April 2011, the founding Trustees, Lisa Milton (Simon’s sister), Councillor Robert Davis MBE DL (Simon’s civil partner), Councillor The Lady Flight, Sir Peter Rogers and Julia Corkey decided to create a Foundation, bearing his name, with one overriding aim – to continue delivering his vision of a caring city that offers opportunity for all.

-Silver Sunday is the flagship programme of the Sir Simon Milton Foundation for older people in Westminster.
-Given its early success, we have been encouraging others across the UK to get involved and expand its reach.
+Silver Sunday is the flagship programme of the Sir Simon Milton Foundation for older people.
 Our partners in this are local authorities, charities, community groups, private, voluntary and public organisations across the UK.

 See a List of Trustees of the Sir Simon Milton Foundation and a copy of the Trustees Annual Report and Accounts.